 Setting the stage

-By far the easiest way to access live events is through sponsorship where you can associate your brand with an already-established event and audience.
+The easiest way to access live events is through sponsorship, where you can associate your brand with an already established event and audience.
 The event or "property" you sponsor has already done the heavy lifting of curating this audience and engaging them, so what's left for you to do is to integrate into the scene with your objectives.
 Most often, sponsoring an event is not the only tactic you will introduce or manage as a marketing manager.

-The traditional "sponsorship" model is rapidly fading away, where vanity metrics such as impressions and views are no longer doing the trick to justify the high-profile expenditure and nature of sponsorships.
+The traditional "sponsorship" model is rapidly fading away, where vanity metrics such as impressions and views are no longer doing the trick to justify sponsorships' high-profile expenditure and nature.
 We are all for that, and it is about time some meat got added to these programs.
-A lot of that meat comes in the form of B2B programs operating behind-the-scenes, something sports offers brilliantly to brands doing all sorts of captivating things.
+A lot of that meat comes in the form of B2B programs operating behind the scenes, something sports offers brilliantly to brands doing all sorts of captivating things.

 Entering into this space brings a challenge of how you leverage sponsorship to the maximum as part of your marketing strategy - and that is just what this post is all about.
-We are going to explore the sponsorship platform itself before understanding the very critical element of alignment in your sports marketing program.
-We are all about actionable insights here at SD, so our final section will be loaded with resources next steps for you to continue your journey with.
+We will explore the sponsorship platform itself before understanding the very critical element of alignment in your sports marketing program.
+We are all about actionable insights here at SD, so our final section will be loaded with resources next steps to continue your journey.

 Sponsorship is a full alternative to traditional media marketing and a platform where consumers are more receptive to hearing your message.
 The challenge is to engage the audience, be authentic and improve the experience as a fan.
 Whenever you can integrate your product/service into the game or the active performance, your message becomes much more believable to your target audience.